theojl6/facc/README.md

-# facc - fish and chips classifier
+# facc - fish and chips image classifier

 fish and chips classifier, or facc for short, provides a user experience to classify images into two categories: 'fish and chips' and 'not fish and chips'